corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/setup/corda-configuration-fields.md

   * Boolean to determine whether the notary is a validating or non-validating one.
   * *Default:* false
 * `serviceLegalName`
-  * If the node is part of a distributed cluster, specify the legal name of the cluster.
-At runtime, Corda checks whether this name matches the name of the certificate of the notary cluster.
+  * Specify the legal name of the notary service.
+At runtime, Corda checks whether this name matches the name of the certificate of the notary.
   * *Default:* not defined
 * `extraConfig`
   * Configuration for the single-node notary only.
 For HA notaries use either the `mysql` (deprecated) or `jpa` configuration.